-On July 21, 2016, the Board of Commissioners authorized the Port Authority to make certain capital expenditures for airport infrastructure and contribute to certain other capital investments in an aggregate amount not to exceed \$600 million, in connection with the design and construction by Delta Air Lines, Inc. ("Delta") of a new 37-gate Terminal C & D (the "New Terminal") at a projected aggregate cost of approximately \$4 billion (such design and construction, the "Redevelopment of Terminals C and D Project"), subject to the Board of Commissioners' further approval of the terms and conditions of a long-term lease agreement, incorporating the terms and conditions of the development of Terminals C and D Project, as well as other related agreements.
-The New Terminal is expected to connect with the Central Hall and the New Terminal B, be located closer to the Grand Central Parkway than Delta's existing terminals to increase airside space, and be consistent with the Airport Advisory Panel's recommendations for LaGuardia Airport.
-On January 5, 2017, the Board of Commissioners authorized the Port Authority to enter into an amended and restated lease agreement with an entity to be jointly owned by Delta or an affiliate and West Street Infrastructure Partners III (collectively, the "Lessee") for the Redevelopment of Terminals C and D Project, subject to finalization of the lease agreement will be for a term expiring on December 30, 2050 and will govern the design, construction and financing by the Lessee of the New Terminal and related facilities, as well as certain off-premises facilities (such as an expanded parking garage, improved roadways and a new electrical substation), and the operation and maintenance of the New Terminal and the existing terminals C and D at LaGuardia Airport until demolition of such existing facilities.
-It is presently anticipated that the lease will be executed during 2017 and project completion is currently estimated to occur in 2026.
+On July 21, 2016, the Board of Commissioners authorized the Port Authority to make certain capital expenditures for airport infrastructure and contribute to certain other capital investments in an aggregate amount not to exceed \$600 million, in connection with the design and construction by Delta Air Lines, Inc. ("Delta") of a new 37-gate Terminal C & D (the "New Terminal") at a projected aggregate cost of approximately \$4 billion (such design and construction, the "Redevelopment of Terminals C and D Project"), subject to the Board of Commissioners' further approval of the terms and conditions of a longterm lease agreement, incorporating the terms and conditions of the development of the Redevelopment of Terminals C and D Project, as well as other related agreements.
+The New Terminal is expected to connect with the Central Hall and the New Terminal B, be located closer to the Grand Central Parkway than Delta's existing terminals to increase airside space, and be consistent with the Airport Advisory Panel's recommendations for LaGuardia Airport, On January 5, 2017, the Board of Commissioners authorized the Port Authority to enter into an amended and restated lease agreement for the Redevelopment of Terminals C and D Project, subject to finalization of the lease agreement on terms and provisions substantially consistent with Board of Commissioners' approval.
+The lease agreement will be for a term expiring on December 30, 2050 and will govern the design, construction and financing by the lessee of the New Terminal and related facilities, as well as certain off-premises facilities (such as an expanded parking garage, improved roadways and a new electrical substation), and the operation and maintenance of the New Terminal and the existing terminals C and D at LaGuardia Airport until demolition of such existing facilities.
+It is presently anticipated that the lease will be executed during 2017, following reauthorization by the Board of Commissioners, and project completion is currently estimated to occur in 2026.